Video games in South Africa: Gaming scene

-Big tech companies like MWEB and Telkom host local server game servers which improve gaming by a lot in South Africa.
-This helps the improvement of local competitive gaming and brings the local gaming community together easier.
+Big tech companies like MWEB and Telkom host local server game servers which exponentially helps improve gaming in South Africa.
+This assists the improvement of local competitive gaming and brings the local gaming community together easier.

 Streaming

 A growing number of South Africans are becoming professional game streamers on platforms such as Twitch and YouTube.

 Competitive gaming

 The country's biggest LAN event is the Cape Town based NAG LAN.
-Although the gaming community in Cape Town is the second biggest, the uncontested giant in South African gaming is Johannesburg, with Gauteng in its entirety housing more video game players than the rest of the country.
-Plans are also laid out by SuperSport to start an eSport channel with GINX eSports TV as the demand for streaming eSports keeps on growing.
+Plans are being laid out by SuperSport to start an eSport channel with GINX eSports TV as the demand for streaming eSports keeps on growing.